colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 Our synonyms seem to disagree more often than they agree.

-The repetition of consonants in compounds like *bummonkey* or *assslut* (a phenomenon technically known as [gemination](https://en.wikipedia.org/wiki/Gemination#English)) is orthographically and phonetically awkward, and so it makes sense that these compounds would be avoided.
+The repetition of consonants in compounds like *bummonkey* or *assslut* is orthographically and phonetically awkward, so it makes sense that these compounds would be avoided.
 (Alternative spellings like *asslut*, or *bum-monkey* are somewhat more common, but still rare.)

 But other lacunae are harder to account for. *Butthead* is common, so why are *asshead* and *bumhead* so rare?
 Why does *buttclown* fail where *assclown* succeeds?